-4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following main risk areas for the IJB.
-We have categorised these risks into financial risks and wider dimension risks.
+4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following significant risks for the EL IJB.
+We have categorised these risks into financial statements risks and wider dimension risks.
 The key audit risks, which require specific audit testing, are detailed in Exhibit 1.

-Exhibit 1 2018/19 Key audit risks
+Exhibit 1 2019/20 Significant audit risks